cloudfoundry/diego-notes/proposals/placement_pools.md

     Require: ["alfalfa"],
 }
 ```
 No cells could possiby satisfy these particular `constraint`s.
-Diego is not in the business of identifying these sorts of inconsistencies -- it is up to the consumer to coordinate their Placement Pool `tags` and `constraint`s.
+Diego is not in the business of identifying these sorts of inconsistencies -- it is up to the consumer to coordinate their Placement Constraint `tags` and `constraint`s.
 Diego will, however, inform the user (asynchronously after a failed attempt to auction) when it fails to satisfy a constraint.

 #### How does this interact with `Stack`?

 It does not need to.
 CC's `Stack` is related to the RootFS (discussed above).

-#### Are Placement Pools dynamic?
+#### Are Placement Constraints dynamic?

 No.  Not for MVP.